GreedyCoding/ClientWebSocketExample/README.md

-# ClientWebSocketExample
+# ClientWebSocket Example
-This is a simlple example for sending/receiving data from a websocket server using the ClientWebSocket class in System.Net.WebSockets
+This is example code for sending/receiving data from a websocket using the ClientWebSocket class in the System.Net.WebSockets namespace.